Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Introduction

-where different oscillator length $b_{1}$ and $b_{2}$ are used to improve description of the internal structure of each cluster.
+where different oscillator lengths $b_{1}$ and $b_{2}$ are used to improve the description of the internal structure of each cluster.
 This version is suitable for clusters with large difference of masses, i.e., for example, when $A_{1}\gg A_{2}$.